Sudbury River: Geography

 Starting in November 1979 the U.S. Geological Survey installed and maintains a gauge for river depth and flow rate on the Sudbury River, downstream of the Danforth Street Bridge, Saxonville, Framingham.
 The upstream watershed is 106 sqmi, 65% of the total Sudbury River watershed.
-The average flow rate for 37 years of complete data (1981-2016) is 201 cubic feet per second (cfs).
-Flow rate changes with seasons - summer months average 80 cfs while spring months average 375 cfs.
+The average flow rate for 37 years of complete data (1981–2016) is 201 cubic feet per second (cfs).
+Flow rate changes with seasons – summer months average 80 cfs while spring months average 375cfs.
 Highest recorded flow was 2,570 cfs on March 31, 2010.
 Water depth at the gauge on that date was 13.95 feet.
 Any time depth exceeds 13.0 feet the river is considered to be in major flood status.
 Last major flood before 2010 was April 8, 1987, 13.47 feet.

 Invasive Species

 Water caltrop, more commonly known as water chestnut, species Trapas natans, is an invasive waterplant from western Asia.
 The initial introductions in the U.S. were in the 1870s in Cambridge, MA, followed by deliberate introduction into ponds near the Concord and Sudbury Rivers.
 This is now an invasive, habitat-destroying plant across many of the eastern states.
 On the Sudbury River, OARS (Organization for the Assabet, Sudbury and Concord Rivers) organizes annual plant pulling events.
 Volunteers in canoes hand-pull the surface-floating rosettes of leaves and nuts before the nuts mature and fall to the bottom.
 The infestation on the Sudbury River is particularly bad between the Fenwick Street and Saxonville dams, where the water surface can be more than 80% covered.